 Running your own business is one of the best ways to pay less in taxes than you owe, a recent New York Times article explained.
 The IRS knows this, of course, reporting that sole proprietors disclose only 43 percent of their income on their returns.

-To figure out which taxpayers might be underpaying their taxes and be worthy of a second look from its auditors, the IRS’s computers assign a Discriminant Function System score (DIF) to each tax return filed.
+To figure out which taxpayers might be underpaying their taxes and be worthy of a second look from its auditors, the IRS’s computers assign a Audit System score (DIF) to each tax return filed.
 These scores use information from the IRS’s database of past tax filings to predict whether a taxpayer is likely to have under reported income.

 Determining which sole proprietors might be underreporting income isn’t easy.
 Most business pay all that they owe.
 Even if the IRS reassigned everyone currently responsible for evaluating non-profit status applications for all politically conservative organizations (a little topical humor here), the agency would still lack the resources needed to audit all sole proprietors.
 For returns filed in 2011, the tax authority “only” audited 1.6 percent of individual returns with business income.